falkr/iik-edu/pages/rom.md

 To see existing bookings, add the room's calendar (click 'Add from directory', select your account and use the room's name or e-mail address).

-For booking rooms available to all students at NTNU, see [innsida](https://i.ntnu.no/romreservasjon).
+For booking rooms available to all students at the IE Faculty and/or NTNU, see [innsida](https://i.ntnu.no/romreservasjon).